Sean Mattison

-Sean Mattison is an American former professional surfer and current professional surf coach, most known for designing "The Nubster", a fifth surfboard fin.
+Sean Mattison is an American former professional surfer and current professional surf coach, known mostly for designing "The Nubster", a fifth surfboard fin.
 Mattison is also the designer of his own alternative high performance surfboards and surfboard fins named Von-Sol.

 In 2009, Mattison worked as Assistant Coach alongside Head Coach Ian Cairns to coach the USA Surf Team of the 2009 ISA World Championships.
 The team scored a gold medal, prior to which the USA had not won a Gold Medal since 1996.

 Athletic career

 Early years

 Mattison was born in Kalamazoo, Michigan, United States on 24 March 1969.
 Mattison moved to Atlantic Beach, Florida in 1973 and started surfing in 1974.
-By 1977, Mattison started competing in surf competitions in Jacksonville Beach, Florida -He was 8 years old at the time.
+By 1977, Mattison started competing in surf competitions in Jacksonville Beach, Florida when he was only 8 years old.
 Mattison grew up surfing on the east coast in the ESA (Eastern Surfing Association).
 In 1980, Mattison was a member of the ESA All-Stars with fellow professional surfer and 11x ASP World Champion Kelly Slater.

 Mattison also placed fifth overall at the NSSA Nationals and was a member of the NSSA national team.